-We value the feedback of our students and encourage all comments and to be submitted on the feedback section of the Student Life homepage online.
+We value the feedback of our students and encourage all comments to be submitted to Student Life by emailing residencelife@masters.edu.
 All feedback will be submitted to the appropriate department and responded to accordingly.

 Appearance and Dress Code

 The purpose of a dress code at The Master's University is to assist students in demonstrating a Godglorifying lifestyle by maintaining a modest posture and appearance.
 Though students' own standards and convictions regarding modesty may vary, we define the biblical principle of modesty as follows: